-What you really need is a simplistic plan, solely fleshed out from the customer’s perspective.
+It would be best if you had a simplistic plan, solely fleshed out from the customer’s perspective.

 The results that come in later will prove the efficacy of your strategies, and if something does not seem to work right, leave it to your customers to point it out.

-Work on what the customers wish your site could be, and what you would have is a website that is a customer acquisition magnet.
+Work on what the customers wish your site could be, and you will have a website that is a customer acquisition magnet.

 Author’s Bio: As a senior business associate, Peter Davidson strives to help different brands and startups make effective business decisions and plan effective business strategies.
 With years of rich domain expertise, he loves to share his views on the latest technologies and applications through his well-researched content pieces.
 Follow him on Twitter.